Kushuh/kushuh-react-utils/src/react-component/README.md

 // Component is a React Class, not a React Node addPropsToChildren(Component, newProps);

-// Object are not accepted as React Nodes addPropsToChildren({foo: 'bar'}, newProps);
+// Objects are not accepted as React Nodes addPropsToChildren({foo: 'bar'}, newProps);
 ```